michigan-traffic-lab/Dense-Learning-for-AV-Training/docs/demonstration.md

 Since the whole training process is time-consuming, we provide all the data of one iteration initializing from the base AV model to prove the effectiveness of our methodology.

 ## 1. Download the raw data
-Please download the data from [this link](https://drive.google.com/file/d/1vV_zsZjsQToRCOXubCdYUB53lmUUPGjh/view?usp=drive_link) and extract it within the root folder.
+Please download the data from [this link](https://zenodo.org/records/12735037) and extract the zip file named "Example_Training_Iteration.zip" within the current workspace.
 The example data folder should have the following structure:
 ```
 Dense-Learning-for-AV-Training/Example_Training_Iteration/
 |__testing_results/